 8. Based on the updated PCC rules received from PCF, SMF may decide to reconfigure user plane e.g. change in DNAI, PSA relocation and so on.

 9-10.
-SMF sends Nsmf_EventExposure_Notify indicating the changes in the user plane management information to AF2 either directly or via NEF.
+SMF sends Nsmf_EventExposure_Notify indicating the changes in the user plane management information to AF2, based on information received in step 7, either directly or via NEF.